malte-b/musical_env_bike/documentation.md

 ![PM Raincloud Plots](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/pm_raincloud.png)

 Looking at the plot we find that the distribution of PM2.5 and PM10 seem to be the same.
 This can be explained by the definition of PM ("Particulate Matter").
 PM1 describes the amount of µg/m³ of particles	smaller than 1 µm.
 PM2.5 includes the amount of µg/m³ of particles	smaller than 2.5 µm.
 And PM10 contains the amount of µg/m³ of particles	smaller than 10 µm.
 All particles that are smaller than 1 µm or 2.5 µm are smaller than 10 µm as well.
 Therefore the PM10 values equal the PM2.5 values most of the time.

 For sonification we want to use the PM data to manipulate different aspects of the auditory represantation.
 If PM2.5 and PM10 values behave the same most of the time the sound representation hardly becomes exiting and meaningful to the listener.
 This is why we decided to subtract the smaller PM values of the bigger ones for each data point.
 This way we generate something we call "disjoint PM".
 As expected, the following plot proves that the distribution of the PM values becomes more distinct for the "disjoint PM".

 ![Disjoint PM Raincloud Plots](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/disjoint_pm_raincloud.png)

-One thing we have to keep in mind, is that we have to use the original PM data when comparing to average limits per year.
+One thing we have to keep in mind, is that we have to use the original PM data when comparing to legal thresholds.
 To ensure human health there are statutory thresholds by the EU and more strict recommendations by the WHO.
-Both presented in the following table (thresholds according to [[2]](#air-pollution)):
+All average limits per year are presented in the following table (thresholds according to [[2]](#air-pollution)):

 |          | PM 1     | PM 2.5   | PM 10    |
 | -------- | -------- | -------- | -------- |